Quantum field theory: Other developments

 The 1970s saw the development of non-perturbative methods in non-Abelian gauge theories.
 The 't Hooft–Polyakov monopole was discovered theoretically by 't Hooft and Alexander Polyakov, flux tubes by Holger Bech Nielsen and Poul Olesen, and instantons by Polyakov and coauthors.
 These objects are inaccessible through perturbation theory.

 Supersymmetry also appeared in the same period.
 The first supersymmetric QFT in four dimensions was built by Yuri Golfand and Evgeny Likhtman in 1970, but their result failed to garner widespread interest due to the Iron Curtain.
-Supersymmetry only took off in the theoretical community after the work of Julius Wess and Bruno Zumino in 1973.
+Supersymmetry theories only took off in the theoretical community after the work of Julius Wess and Bruno Zumino in 1973, but to date have not been widely accepted as part of the Standard Model due to lack of experimental evidence.

 Among the four fundamental interactions, gravity remains the only one that lacks a consistent QFT description.
 Various attempts at a theory of quantum gravity led to the development of string theory, itself a type of two-dimensional QFT with conformal symmetry.
 Joël Scherk and John Schwarz first proposed in 1974 that string theory could be the quantum theory of gravity.